 Make sure you have the details of your runner’s race number.
 It is the easiest way for our information point to identify them on our database.

 There will be a PA system in operation throughout the day at the finish; this is only for the official race commentary and emergency announcements, NOT for friends and family seeking lost runners.

 TV & radio coverage

 The BBC’s coverage of the Virgin Money London Marathon will once again be interactive, with viewers on Virgin Media, Sky, Freesat and Online able to choose between the main BBC coverage and combined elite race coverage by pressing the Red Button, or going to the BBC Sport website.

-Coverage of the Virgin Money London Marathon finishes on BBC One at 14:00, but highlights of the whole day will be shown on BBC Two at 17:30.
+Coverage of the Virgin Money London Marathon starts on BBC Two from 08:30 and moves to BBC One at 10:00 before finishing at 14:30, but highlights of the whole day will be shown on BBC Two at 18:00.
 Check your TV listings for details.

 BBC London will feature live coverage with Tim Arthur and Harriet Scott from 08:00 until 12:00 and reports through the afternoon on BBC London 94.9, BBC London digital radio and BBC London online.